Bubu-Droid/dotfiles/README.md

-# ARCH i3 Dotfiles
+# Arch i3 Dotfiles

-This repository contains my ARCH i3 dotfiles.
+This repository contains my Arch i3 Dotfiles.
 It also contains:

 - Instructions for setting up these dotfiles on a freshly installed system